Risk Factors Dashboard

 Corporate History

-FactSet Research Systems Inc. and its wholly-owned subsidiaries (collectively, "we," "our," "us," the "Company" or "FactSet") was founded in 1978 and has been publicly traded since June 1996.
+FactSet Research Systems Inc. and its wholly-owned subsidiaries ("we," "our," "us," the "Company" or "FactSet") was founded in 1978 and has been publicly traded since June 1996.
+We are dual-listed on the New York Stock Exchange ("NYSE") and the NASDAQ Stock Market ("NASDAQ") under the symbol "FDS". and its wholly-owned subsidiaries (collectively, "we," "our," "us," the "Company" or "FactSet") was founded in 1978 and has been publicly traded since June 1996.
 We are dual-listed on the New York Stock Exchange ("NYSE") and the NASDAQ Stock Market ("NASDAQ") under the symbol "FDS".
 FactSet has been a member of the S&P 500 since December 2021.

 Business Overview

-FactSet is a global financial digital platform and enterprise solutions provider with open and flexible technologies that aims to supercharge financial intelligence.
+FactSet is a global financial digital platform and enterprise solutions provider with open and flexible technologies that deliver financial intelligence to investment professionals worldwide.

-Our platform delivers expansive data, sophisticated analytics, and flexible technology used by global financial professionals to power their critical investment workflows.
+Our platform delivers expansive data, sophisticated analytics, and flexible, artificial intelligence ("AI")-powered technologies used by global financial professionals to power their critical investment workflows.
+As of August 31, 2025, we had approximately 9,000 clients comprised of over 237,000 investment professionals, including institutional asset managers, bankers, wealth managers, asset owners, partners, hedge funds, corporate users, and private equity and venture capital professionals.
 As of August 31, 2024, we had more than 8,200 clients comprised of over 216,000 investment professionals, including institutional asset managers, bankers, wealth managers, asset owners, partners, hedge funds, corporate users, and private equity and venture capital professionals.
-As of August 31, 2023, we had nearly 8,000 clients comprised of almost 190,000 investment professionals, including asset managers, bankers, wealth managers, asset owners, partners, hedge funds, corporate users and private equity & venture capital professionals.
 Our revenues are primarily derived from subscriptions to our multi-asset class data and solutions powered by our connected data and technology platform.
-Our revenues are primarily derived from subscriptions to our multi-asset class data and solutions powered by our connected content, referred to as our "content refinery.
 Our products and services include workstations, portfolio analytics and enterprise data solutions.
 We also offer managed services that operate as an extension of our clients' internal teams to support data, performance, risk and reporting workflows.

-We drive our business based on detailed understanding of our clients’ workflows, which helps us to solve their most complex challenges.We drive our business based on our detailed understanding of our clients’ workflows, which helps us to solve their most complex challenges.
+We drive our business based on a detailed understanding of our clients’ workflows, which helps us to solve their most complex challenges.We drive our business based on detailed understanding of our clients’ workflows, which helps us to solve their most complex challenges.
 We provide financial data and market intelligence on securities, companies, industries and people to enable our clients to research investment ideas and analyze, monitor and manage their portfolios.
 Our solutions span the investment lifecycle of investment research, portfolio construction and analysis, trade execution, performance measurement, risk management and reporting.
-Our on- and off-platform solutions span the investment life cycle of investment research, portfolio construction and analysis, trade execution, performance measurement, risk management and reporting.
 We provide open and flexible technology offerings, including a configurable desktop and mobile platform, comprehensive data feeds, cloud-based digital solutions, and application programming interfaces ("APIs").
+AI is embedded across these offerings to enhance data discovery, automate routine workflows and improve the speed and accuracy of client insights.
 The CUSIP Global Services ("CGS") business supports security master files relied on by the investment industry for critical front, middle and back-office functions.
-Our CUSIP Global Services ("CGS") business supports security master files relied on by the investment industry for critical front, middle and back-office functions.
 All of our platforms and solutions are supported by our dedicated client service team.
-Our platform and solutions are supported by our dedicated client service team.

 We operate our business through three reportable segments ("segments"): the Americas, EMEA and Asia Pacific.
-During fiscal 2024, we revised our internal organization within each segment to offer data, products and analytical applications by firm type: Institutional Buyside, Dealmakers, Wealth, and Partnerships and CGS.
-We believe organization by firm type better aligns with our clients, the long-term view of our business and our commitment to investing for growth and efficiency.
+Within each segment, we offer data, products and analytical applications by firm type: Institutional Buyside, Dealmakers, Wealth, and Partnerships and CGS.

 Segments